mika4president/XML-handler/README.md

 # XML-handler
-Read, Write, Append to XML files with PHP
+Read, Write/Append to XML files with PHP